amillerb/fta-liftandshift-dcmigration/doc/devops-iac-testing.md

 - Validate VM migration was successful and that applications are functioning as should be
     - Perform capacity testing to ensure that functioning properly in production

 ### 1.3\.
-Create IaC templates that outline a smaller scale environment
+Define parameters for a smaller scale environment to use for Test Migrations
 - Set up an isolated VNet to test if there is the correct connectivity ([Guidance for identifying target VNet](https://github.com/Azure/fta-liftandshift-dcmigration/blob/main/doc/testing.md#23-identify-target-vnets-tests-and-migration-workflow))
 - If able to have a maintenance window to shut down on-prem workload for test migration, set up a prod VNet with the parameters needed for production workloads to move to Azure.
 Perform tests on a smaller VM waves of the workloads first.